Nightlinbit/what-if-rehike-was-good/README.md

 ### [Download XAMPP](https://www.apachefriends.org/index.html)

 For Rehike, only the following XAMPP components are required.
-You may install all of them, especially if you wish to use the development environment for anything else, but otherwise you can everything else:
+You may install all of them, especially if you wish to use the development environment for anything else, but otherwise you can disable everything else:

 ![XAMPP components](assets/xampp-components.png)